Sustainable Development Goal 13: Target 13.2: Integrate climate change measures into policy and planning

-In order to avoid catastrophic impacts, carbon dioxide (CO₂) emissions need to decline by about 45%by 2030 and reach net zero in 2050.
-To be able to meet the 1.5 °C or even 2 °C, which is the maximum target made by the Paris Agreement, greenhouse gas emissions must start to fall by 7.6% per year starting on 2020.
-However, the world is way off track in meeting this target at the current level of nationally determined contributions.
-Over the period 2000–2018, green house emissions of developed countries and economies in transitions have declined by 6.5%.
-The emissions of the developing countries are up by 43% in the period between 2000 and 2013.
+In order to stay under 1.5 °C of global warming, carbon dioxide (CO2) emissions from G20 countries need to decline by about 45% by 2030 and attain net zero in 2050.
+To be able to meet the 1.5 °C or even 2 °C, which is the maximum set by the Paris Agreement, greenhouse gas emissions must start to fall by 7.6% per year starting on 2020.
+However, there is a large gap between these overall temperature targets and the nationally determined contributions set by individual countries.
+Between 2000 and 2018, greenhouse gas emissions of transition economies and developed countries have declined by 6.5%.
+In contrast, developing countries saw their emissions go up by 43% between 2000 and 2013.

-As of 2015 170 countries are a part of at least one multilateral environmental agreement.
-With each year having an increase in the amount of countries signing onto environmental agreements.
+As of 2015, 170 countries are a part of at least one multilateral environmental agreement, with each year having an increase in the number of countries signing onto environmental agreements.

 Target 13.3: Build knowledge and capacity to meet climate change

 The full text of Target 13.3 is: "Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning".